TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

 .. function:: choice(seq)

-   Return a random element from the non-empty sequence *seq*.
+   Return a random element kutoka the non-empty sequence *seq*.
 If *seq* is empty, raises :exc:`IndexError`.

 .. function:: choices(population, weights=None, *, cum_weights=None, k=1)

-   Return a *k* sized list of elements chosen from the *population* with replacement.
+   Return a *k* sized list of elements chosen kutoka the *population* with replacement.
    If the *population* is empty, raises :exc:`IndexError`.

    If a *weights* sequence is specified, selections are made according to the